Charles M. Robinson (architect): Richmond years

-At the time of the 1920 United States Census, Robinson was living in Richmond with his wife and his mother.
+At the time of the 1920 United States census, Robinson was living in Richmond with his wife and his mother.

 In the early 1930s, Robinson's health began failing.
-He was hospitalized in Norfolk, Virginia in August 1932 and died there following an operation.
+He was hospitalized in Norfolk, Virginia, in August 1932 and died there following an operation.
+He was buried in Hollywood Cemetery in Richmond.

 Legacy

 A number of his buildings survive and are listed on the U.S. National Register of Historic Places.
 In 2006, The Virginian-Pilot called him one of "Virginia's most prolific architects."
 Mimi Sadler, a historic architect in Richmond, noted at the time that Robinson not only "cranked out a lot of school buildings, but they were all high quality and many have become landmarks."